 - Buffer Size: To change the buffer size, enter the value here.
 The value must be a multiple of the tablespace extent size.
-The default value for this parameter is 1024 KB. - NOTE: Increasing the value specified for either option might cause the restore operation to use more memory and more processing time. - Number of Sessions: This parameter determines the number of tablespaces that are restored in parallel.
+The default value for this parameter is 1024 KB. - i NOTE: Increasing the value specified for either option might cause the restore operation to use more memory and more processing time. - Number of Sessions: This parameter determines the number of tablespaces that are restored in parallel.
 Each session is assigned one tablespace at a time until all tablespaces are restored.
 This parameter is read-only.
-It is set to the number of sessions used to create the selected backup.
+It is set to the number of sessions used to create the selected backup. - Heap Size: By default, the plug-in uses 4096 pages for Heap Size.
+If you want to use a different value for the database heap configuration parameter, dbheap, enter it in this field.